-- I. MAX, SDHA, SDHAF2, SDHB, SDHC, SDHD, or TMEM127 targeted variant analysis (81403) for hereditary paraganglioma/pheochromocytoma syndrome (PGL/PCC) is considered medically necessary when: - A. The member/enrollee has a close relative with a known pathogenic or likely pathogenic variant in MAX, SDHA, SDHAF2, SDHB, SDHC, SDHD, or TMEM127, OR - B. A MAX, SDHA, SDHAF2, SDHB, SDHC, SDHD, or TMEM127 pathogenic or likely pathogenic variant was detected by tumor profiling and germline analysis has not yet been performed.
+- Ι. MAX, SDHA, SDHAF2, SDHB, SDHC, SDHD, or TMEM127 targeted variant analysis (81403) for hereditary paraganglioma/pheochromocytoma syndrome (PGL/PCC) is considered medically necessary when: - A. The member/enrollee has a close relative with a known pathogenic or likely pathogenic variant in MAX, SDHA, SDHAF2, SDHB, SDHC, SDHD, or TMEM127, OR - B. A pathogenic or likely pathogenic variant in MAX, SDHA, SDHAF2, SDHB, SDHC, SDHD, or TMEM127 was identified by tumor profiling in the member/enrollee and germline analysis has not yet been performed. - 11.

-II.
 MAX, SDHA, SDHAF2, SDHB, SDHC, SDHD, or TMEM127 targeted variant analysis (81403) for hereditary paraganglioma/pheochromocytoma syndrome (PGL/PCC) is considered investigational for all other indications.

-MAX, SDHA, SDHAF2, SDHB, SDHC, SDHD, and TMEM127 Sequencing and Deletion Duplication Analysis
+MAX, SDHA, SDHAF2, SDHB, SDHC, SDHD, and TMEM127 Sequencing and/or Deletion/Duplication Analysis

 - I. MAX, SDHA, SDHAF2, SDHB, SDHC, SDHD, and TMEM127 sequencing and/or deletion/duplication analysis (81404, 81405, 81406, 81479) for hereditary paraganglioma/pheochromocytoma syndrome (PGL/PCC) is considered medically necessary when: - A. The member/enrollee has a diagnosis of one or more of the following: - 1.
 Pheochromocytoma, OR - 2.
 Paraganglioma, OR - 3.
 Clear cell renal cell cancer, OR - 4.
-Gastrointestinal stromal tumor (GIST), OR - 5.
-Pulmonary chondromas, OR - B. The member/enrollee has a family history of paraganglioma or pheochromocytoma. - II.
-MAX, SDHA, SDHAF2, SDHB, SDHC, SDHD, and TMEM127 sequencing and/or deletion/duplication (81404, 81405, 81406, 81479) for hereditary paraganglioma/pheochromocytoma syndrome (PGL/PCC) is considered investigational for all other indications
+Gastrointestinal stromal tumor (GIST), OR - B. The member/enrollee has a close relative with paraganglioma or pheochromocytoma. - II.
+MAX, SDHA, SDHAF2, SDHB, SDHC, SDHD, and TMEM127 sequencing and/or deletion/duplication (81404, 81405, 81406, 81479) for hereditary paraganglioma/pheochromocytoma syndrome (PGL/PCC) is considered investigational for all other indications.